 3. What is my view on company valuation?

 Considering the projects that Indian Railways plans to undertake and the huge funding requirement they will need, IRFC still has plenty of growth opportunities ahead.
-The company has delivered more than 17% revenue CAGR over the past 5 years.
+The Company has delivered more than 21% revenue CAGR over the past 5 years.
 IRFC has the potential to continue delivering strong revenue growth given the growing demand for funding in the railway industry.

-IRFC is currently trading at a price-to-book ratio of 0.8x and TTM PE of 5.6x.
-Other NBFC peers like Bajaj Finance, Shriram Transport Finance, and Muthoot Finance trade at TTM PE of 90.3x, 16.6x, and 15.1x respectively.
+IRFC is currently trading at a price-to-book ratio of 1.35x and a TTM PE of 10.2x.
+Other PSU NBFC peers like PFC and REC trade at TTM PE of 4.2x and 5.5x respectively.
 Investors tend to assign discount valuation to public sector companies and single borrower risk, which may explain IRFC’s low PE ratio.

 4. What are the risks to the investment analysis?

-IRFC is subject to a number of risk factors that could prevent it from delivering the kind of returns that investors anticipate.
+IRFC is subject to several risk factors that could prevent it from delivering the kind of returns that investors anticipate.
 These include: